Stefanie L. Brennan

-Ms. Brennan is currently co-editor of sustainability-counsel.com, a blog for businesses, individuals and lawyers seeking information about renewable energy, green technology, green building, climate change, financial incentives and more.
+Ms. Brennan is the former co-editor of sustainability-counsel.com, a blog for businesses, individuals and lawyers seeking information about renewable energy, green technology, green building, climate change, financial incentives and more.

 - representing the landlord in the leasing of a LEED certified office building